 Drive time: 2 hours 30 minutes

 It’s not the biggest ski hill in the Catskills, but its more relaxed vibe, lack of crowds and kids ski school more than makes up for it smaller size.
-Kidscamp is a full-day instructional program – kids ages 4 to 12 can learn to ski and older kids, ages 7 to 12, can take snowboarding lessons, too.
-Your stress level won’t spike (as much) when you see your kid coming own the slope here either because the lower part of the mountain is separated from the main area, which means out- of-control skiers and snowboarders won’t accidentally crash into your little ones.
+Kids Camp is a full-day instructional program – kids ages 4 to 12 can learn to ski or snowboard.
+Your stress level won’t spike (as much) here either, because the lower part of the mountain is separated from the main area—which means out-of-control skiers and snowboarders won’t accidentally crash into your junior skiiers.
+If you've got really little ones or kids who don't like the snow, book either a half- or full-day at the Tiger Den, the mountain's childcare center for children six months to six years old, where the kids will craft and play while you hit the slopes.
+(You pack the lunch.)
+Note: You must make reservations at least three days in advance for lessons.
+Call 845-254-6245 to do so.)

 Belleayre Mountain Road